harness/developer-hub/release-notes/security-testing-orchestration.md

     - Issues also found in the last scan of the baseline (if the scanned variant is the baseline).
   - **Common to previous / baseline scan** Issues also found in the both the last scan of the specified variant AND the last scan of the baseline.

-- Fixed a UI issue where the Security Tests tab would show "No Security Issues Found" and issue counts of 0 for all severities if all issues detected in the scan were exempted.
+- Fixed a UI issue in **Security Tests** when all vulnerabilities detected in a scan had exemptions.
+The tab showed "No Security Issues Found", all issue counts were 0, and no issues appeared in the UI even when the selected filter included exempted issues.
 (STO-6642)

 ### Hotfixes